shashlik226/csgo_gc/README.md

 ## Planned features
 - Rest of the core features (trade ups, souvenirs, StatTrak swaps...)
 - In-game store
-- Graphical inventory editor
+- Profiles of other players
-- A tool to copy your CS2 inventory over
+- Operation Hub

 ## Not planned
 - Matchmaking (can't be implemented without a centralized server)